Sreekanth-SP/E-Kart/README.md

 # E-Kart Project
-Simple Java project using the spring-boot framework
+Simple Java project using the spring-boot framework and MVC architecture.